Harrisburg Senators Game Notes

 SENATORS ROSTER: The Senators have 28 active players.
 The roster has 14 players originally drafted or signed by the Nationals, three acquired via trade, eight players signed as free agents and three MiLB rule 5 picks.

-UPCOMING DOCKET: After the three games in Altoona, the Senators return home Friday and host Altoona in three games.
-The Sens longest homestand of the season continues Tuesday with Erie.
+UPCOMING DOCKET: After these three games at home with Altoona, the Senators longest homestand of the season continues Tuesday against Erie.
 After the six-game series with Erie concludes, the Eastern League takes a four-day break.
 After the break, the Sens are in Richmond for three then host the Akron RubberDucks.

-TODAY IN SENATORS' HISTORY - 1998: Jamey Carroll's two-run single in the bottom of the ninth inning lifts the Senators to a 9-8 victory over Reading before a crowd of 4,793 on City Island.
+TODAY IN SENATORS' HISTORY - 1997: Right-handers Mike Thurman and Jason McCommon combine to shut down Binghamton 7-2 before a crowd of 5,156 on City Island.
+Bob Henley accounts for much of the offense with three hits and three RBIs.

 - Harrisburg Senators Game Notes - Harrisburg Senators